AlibabaCloudDocs/slb/intl.en-US/Archives/User Guide (Old Console)/SLB instances/Create an instance.md

 To use Server Load Balancer, you must first create a Server Load Balancer instance.

 Before creating an SLB instance, make sure that you have properly prepared the environment.
-For more information, see [Plan and prepare](../../../../reseller.en-US/Quick Start (New Console)/Plan and prepare.md#).
+For more information, see [Before you begin](../../../../reseller.en-US/Quick Start (New Console)/Before you begin.md#).

 1. Log on to the [SLB console](https://partners-intl.aliyun.com/login-required#/slb).
 2. In the left-side navigation pane, click **Server Load Balancer**.
 In the upper-left corner, click **Create SLB Instance**.